 With my traditional snowshoes, I clean them regularly.
-My pair of Country Ways Ojibwa snowshoes have a wood frame and neoprene webbed decking, and my Green Mountain modified Bearpaw snowshoes have a rawhide decking.
-At the end of each season, the decking for both pairs of ‘shoes is often dirty, and I have found some signs of corrosion beginning in spots on the leather.
-So, I clean both pairs with the washcloth, wipe them down, and then let them air dry.
+My Country Ways Ojibwa snowshoes have a wood frame, neoprene webbed decking, and my Green Mountain snowshoes have rawhide decking.
+At the end of each season, the decking for both pairs of ‘shoes is often dirty, and I have found some signs of corrosion, beginning in spots on the leather.
+So, I clean both pairs with the washcloth, wipe them down, and let them air dry.

 Preserving Your Snowshoes

-After you clean them, the next step is preserving your snowshoes, which is only a required step for wooden snowshoes.
+After you clean them, the next step is preserving your snowshoes, which is only required for wooden snowshoes.

 Especially snowshoes with rawhide webbing require preservation since leather can easily dry out, rot, and crack.
 Since traditional’ shoes vary in construction, it’s always wise to consult the manufacturer’s recommendations.
 They will give specific advice relative to their product.

 However, here is the method I use to treat my traditional snowshoes.
-At the end of each season, after cleaning, I will dampen a dry cloth with Formby’s Lemon Oil Treatment.
+At the end of each season, after cleaning, I will dampen a dry cloth with Formby’s Lemon Oil Treatment (Howard Feed-N-Wax can be a substitute).
 This ointment is primarily used for furniture, but the container states, “use regularly on all wood surfaces to help protect the wood from drying and cracking.”

 I treat only the wood frame and crossbars with the solution.
 This application provides luster to the wood and seems to help maintain its strength.
-I try to keep the oil on the wood only and keep it off the leather or neoprene lacing.
+Again, I try to keep the oil on the wood and off the leather or neoprene lacing.

 Preserving Rawhide & Neoprene Webbing

-To treat rawhide webbing, I use a leather waterproofing product (such as Nikwax).
+I use a leather waterproofing product (such as Nikwax) to treat rawhide webbing.
 It can be the same product you use on leather hiking boots.
 I apply the leather waterproofing product with a rag to the rawhide.

 The above treatment of wood, leather, and synthetic webbing is my own approach and not one I found in the snowshoeing literature.
 So far (knock-on-wood), it has proven beneficial to both the frame and decking on my traditional snowshoes.

-If your bindings are the “A” or “H” type made of leather, you should consider treating the bindings with leather preservatives too.
+If your bindings are the “A” or “H” type made of leather, you should also consider treating the bindings with leather preservatives.
 I replaced the leather bindings on both pairs of my traditional snowshoes with a neoprene binding.
-So far, I have had no maintenance problems with them, other than some loose strings coming off now and then.
+So far, I have had no maintenance problems with them other than some loose strings coming off now and then.
 I trim those with scissors as needed.

 My son-in-law inherited a pair of old Snowcraft Bearpaw snowshoes from his grandfather, a product that Maine’s Garland Manufacturing bought out in 1950.
-So his snowshoes are most likely over 50 years old…quite a bit older than my son-in-law; not quite as old as me, however.
+So his snowshoes are most likely over 50 years old.
 He uses them for hiking and hunting.
-Outside of a broken binding strap in need of repair, the wood frame and leather have held up well over all those years.
-The reason is that my son-in-law takes good care of his shoes by treating both the wood and rawhide regularly.
+Outside of a broken binding strap needing repair, the wood frame and leather have held up well over all those years.
+My son-in-law takes good care of his shoes by treating both the wood and rawhide regularly.